LX-6/rainbow-attack/README.md

 # rainbow-attack
 Implement an attack on password tables with a rainbow table for academic purpose.

+Made by Jonathan CHABAUD & Alexis CHEMIN for Secure software design and web security course taught in ESI.

 This implementation uses multiprocessing to improve performance.
 It is also using pickle's serializing and de-serializing protocols for Python objects, to store and limit the table file size.